PritamChakrabortyShuvo/JavaScript-Hub/Understanding_DOM.md

 - Use **`console.log()`** to print simple messages or values.

 - Use **`console.dir()`** when you want to explore object structure like a pro—especially useful when working with the DOM.

+# 🔧 What is DOM Manipulation?

+DOM Manipulation means **using JavaScript** to:

+- Access elements on a page

+- Change content or style

+- Add or remove elements